KanishaLiyanage/gamedudes-blog-web-expressjs/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This Blog website is made for my university assignment.
-This Blog website is only for gamers who are like to post upcoming games, share experiences about played games, and post the latest news all about gaming platforms.
+This Blog website was made for one of my university assignments.
+This Blog website is only for gamers who like to post upcoming games, share experiences about playing games and the games they have finished playing and post all the latest news about gaming platforms.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>